hrax/now-eslint/README.md

 Execute `npm install` command to install all of the required dependencies.

 Execute `npm link eslint` command to link the eslint dependency to your global eslint installation; local eslint dependency is not provided.
+(ESLint version tested: v5.16.0)

 ## Setup